LWE

 Syntax:

-The cast op is thus used to translate underlying_type between ciphertexts in particular situations , such as when lowering to an API that does not keep track of types for you.
+The cast op is thus used to translate application data (e.g., message_type) between ciphertexts in particular situations, such as when the bitwidth of the message type changes, but this change is not observed in the plaintext space, or when lowering to an API that does not keep track of types.

 Traits: AlwaysSpeculatableImplTrait